-As a result of its adoption of SFAS No. 143, KLT Gas recorded ARO of \$1.2 million, increased property and equipment by \$1.0 million and increased operating expense by \$0.2 million for the immaterial cumulative effect of the accounting change.
+As a result of its adoption of SFAS No. 143 on January 1, 2003, KLT Gas recorded ARO of \$1.2 million, increased property and equipment by \$1.0 million and recorded an expense for the immaterial cumulative effect of the accounting change.
+These amounts are reflected in discontinued operations on Great Plains Energy's consolidated balance sheet and income statement.